ollihoo/multithread/docs/metrics.md

 # Metrics

 ## Overview
+Go to directory monitoring.
+To use this, you will need vagrant.

+Do

+    vagrant up

+## Technical Overview
 This project uses actuator package by Spring Boot to do measurement.
 The goal is to show metrics in a grafana board.